7 Common Data Analytics Problems - & How to Solve Them | Pecan AI

 If we haven’t made it clear by this point, turning raw data into actionable insights is no small feat.
 And we’d be remiss not to spend some time talking about the person at the center of all this: the data analyst.

 In data analytics projects, manual processes add multiple layers of complexity, difficulty, and stress.
-Analysts often need to carry out tedious and/or time-consuming tasks like data collection, data cleaning, data transformation, data visualization, and of course, statistical analysis itself.
-Mix in a variety of tools and techniques – from programming languages like Python or R, to data-visualization tools like Tableau or Power BI, to statistical software like SPSS or SAS – and an analyst’s work is cut out for them.
+Analysts often need to carry out tedious and/or time-consuming tasks like data collection, data cleaning, data transformation, data visualization, and, of course, statistical analysis itself.
+Add a variety of tools and techniques—from programming languages like Python or R to data-visualization tools like Tableau or Power BI to statistical software like SPSS or SAS—and an analyst’s work is cut out for them.

-Furthermore, data that’s incomplete, inconsistent, inaccurate, or outdated can significantly impact the effectiveness of a statistical model.
-So when you pile issues of data quality onto an already-heavy load, fulfilling a data analytics project can seem like an insurmountable feat.
+Furthermore, incomplete, inconsistent, inaccurate, or outdated data can significantly impact the effectiveness of a statistical model.
+So when you add issues of data quality to an already heavy load, fulfilling a data analytics project can seem like an insurmountable feat.

-Fortunately, predictive analytics platforms can take care of all of the most tedious and complex processes.
+Fortunately, predictive analytics platforms can handle all of the most tedious and complex processes.
 For example, Pecan automatically performs tasks like data prep, feature engineering, model tuning, and model deployment and monitoring.
-It can identify and remove incomplete or inaccurate data, and automatically transform your data into the right format for training accurate machine learning models.
+It can also identify and remove incomplete or inaccurate data and automatically transform your data into the right format for training accurate machine learning models.

 What this means is that data analysts, instead of being weighed down by outdated data practices, can focus on building business use cases and imagining how their predictive insights can help solve real business needs.